FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/remove-branding.md

-For customers with Pro or Unlimited accounts, white labeling is allowed.
+For customers with Pro or Enterprise accounts, white labeling is allowed.
 Simply <a href="https://fastcomments.com/auth/my-account/help" target="_blank">reach out to us</a> and we'll be happy to help.